 - Intermediate report and time log due at midpoint of semester.
 The syllabus will have the exact due dates and instructions.

-- Undergraduate students will complete a final journal, supervisor evaluation and time log at the end of the semester with detailed instructions and due dates on the syllabus.
+- Undergraduate students will complete three guided journals at the end of the semester with detailed instructions and due dates on the syllabus.
+Evaluation forms and time logs can be found under "Applications and forms."
 Graduate students will submit a 10-15 page paper for three credits and a 15-20 page paper for six credits.
 See syllabus for complete instructions and dues dates.

 Grading is pass/fail.